TheNatas/agenda-barba/README.md

 ### Running:
 - <code>./mvnw spring-boot:run</code> in the root folder

+If mvnw is not found in your local project, try running <code>mvn -N io.takari:maven:wrapper</code> before to create it.

 ### Geração de pacote para deploy
 - mvn clean package na pasta raiz do projeto